 If you have education at the master's level, you will work under supervision for three years.
 An additional 30 semester hours of graduate work can reduce your experience mandate to two years.
 A total of 60 semester hours of counseling coursework beyond the master's level can reduce it to one year.

 Your clinical supervisor must be board-approved.
-The clinical supervisor operates in a different capacity than a clinical supervisor – the board considers it to be a potential conflict of interest if your clinical supervisor is in a position to dismiss you from employment.
+The board considers it to be a potential conflict of interest if your clinical supervisor is in a position to dismiss you from employment.

 You will need to have a supervision plan in place before seeing clients.
 You will also need to notify the board of proposed changes in supervision.
 Supervision reports should be filed every six months.